 - Add salt, pepper, ground mustard, dry shells, and water to the Instant Pot.
 Stir everything up.
-Press the "Keep Warm/Cancel" button to shut off the Saute function, then press the "Manual" button.
+Press the "Keep Warm/Cancel" button to shut off the Saute function, then press the "Manual" button (I believe named "Pressure Cook" on newer IP models).
 Using the "+" or "-" buttons, adjust time to 4 minutes of cook time.

 - Once the cook time is over, carefully do a quick pressure release (see note) and give everything a stir to combine.
 Pour in the milk and about half of the shredded cheeses.
 Press the "Saute" button and cook for a few minutes, stirring frequently, until the cheese is melted and some of the liquid is further absorbed.